Code-Institute-Submissions/abdullahjr0-MS1/testing.md

 * __Navigation Bar:__
     * Home - When clicking on Home I am directed to the Home Page and the text changes from white to light grey to indicate that I am on the home page.
-The other nav buttons have a working hover affect where text changes color on hover
+The other nav buttons have a working hover effect where text changes colour on hover
-    * About Us - When clicking About us I am directed to the About Us page and the hover affect _worked as expected_
+    * About Us - When clicking About us I am directed to the About Us page and the hover effect _worked as expected_
     * AJR Fitness logo - when clicked I am redirected back to the home page, this _worked as expected_
     * Text - Font family is consistent on all pages, and no grammar/spelling mistakes were found.
     * Media - I checked that all the Images load properly on all the pages.